Bassoon

 Screening:

-- Face-to-the-camera, high-quality video recording of the applicant conducting; include excerpts from both rehearsal and performance
+- Face-to-the-camera, high-quality video recording of the applicant conducting; that includes excerpts from both rehearsal and performance

 Live audition: